How a creditor revolt scuttled Ambani’s $3.2-billion retail deal

 The preferential treatment of bondholders riled Indian banks enough to reject a $3.2 billion rescue deal from one of Asia’s richest men for a debt-laden unprofitable retail chain, according to people familiar with the matter.

-Future Retail Ltd’s offshore bondholders—a relatively smaller part of the creditor pool—were promised 100 per cent payment, while local lenders were asked to take a haircut, the people said, asking not to be identified discussing confidential information.
+Future Retail Ltd’s offshore bondholders - a relatively smaller part of the creditor pool - were promised 100 per cent payment, while local lenders were asked to take a haircut, the people said, asking not to be identified as they were discussing confidential information.
 Secured Indian lenders were promised recoveries ranging between 34 per cent and 88 per cent of the total $4 billion in dues and even those payouts were staggered over seven years, the people said.

 The unequal treatment led to the move, when the local banks rebuffed billionaire Mukesh Ambani-led conglomerate’s offer, derailing what would’ve been the largest acquisition in the Indian retail sector.
 Reliance Industries Ltd announced the purchase plan in August 2020 but struggled to complete the transaction in the face of legal challenges mounted by Amazon.com Inc, which argued it had the first right of refusal contractually.